markramach/spring-boot-prototype-docker/README.md

 ### Start A Container

 Now that the images have been pushed to the registry and the tags have been created, we can execute a `docker run` command and start the container from any host that has Docker installed.
-A prototype project container can be started using the following command:
+A prototype project container can be created and started using the following command:

 	docker run -ti --name spring-boot-prototype-docker -p 8080:8080 markramach/spring-boot-prototype-docker